Scandium 50mm Lucite Cube

 With so little new scandium coming onto the market each year (estimates are only about 50 kilos annually!) this means that scandium-as-decoration, destined to sit on desktops and coffee tables, actually makes for a not insignificant percentage of that total now that the elements collecting community is growing so rapidly.
 Soon it may very well be the case that scandium will eventually go on to be sold as outright bullion by the major merchants in precious metals.
 If/when this happens it will certainly push the prices higher still.

-Here's your trophy piece: a little one gram or so piece of 99.995% pure scandium with a dense clustering of dendritic branches; curly fiber shoots that form as very pure scandium metal solidifies in an inert atmosphere.
+Here's your trophy piece: a sizable piece of 99.995% pure scandium with a dense clustering of dendritic branches; curly fiber shoots that form as very pure scandium metal solidifies in an inert atmosphere.
 As with the rest of our cubes on this page, this sample comes beautifully encased in an optically clear block of Lucite acrylic measuring five centimeters per side.
 It fits perfectly on our large display case but will look just as beautiful sitting by itself wherever you keep your most prized collectibles!